-Impact injury is a common cause of death in some species of wild animals, especially birds.9 Birds often collide during flights, resulting in crash landings.
+Impact injury is a common cause of death in some species of wild animals, especially birds.11 Birds often collide during flights, resulting in crash landings.
 Young birds also commonly fall from nests.
-As a result, many individuals suffer from bruising, hemorrhage, and fracture, in particular of limbs and vertebra.10 In waterfowl, the most severe cause of impact injury are hailstorms.11 Survivors of hailstorms often have torn skin, damaged mandibles and internal organ damage.
+As a result, many individuals suffer from bruising, hemorrhage, and fracture, in particular of limbs and vertebra.12 In waterfowl, the most severe cause of impact injury are hailstorms.13 Survivors of hailstorms often have torn skin, damaged mandibles and internal organ damage.

-Many wild animals have to face extreme climatic conditions (see weather conditions and nonhuman animals section).
+Many wild animals have to face extreme climatic conditions (see the weather conditions and nonhuman animals page).
 These conditions are often responsible for injury, such as skin burns.
 Burns may range from minor scorching to complete destruction of the skin and underlying tissues.
 The most severe wounds can be fatal.
-Burn wounds are usually caused by excessive exposure to direct, strong sunlight.12 However, they can also be due to lightning strikes13 or fires.14 In addition to the pain associated with the wound, burned animals are likely to experience complications such as dehydration, lethargy, and depression.
+Burn wounds are usually caused by excessive exposure to direct, strong sunlight.14 However, they can also be due to lightning strikes15 or fires.16 In addition to the pain associated with the wound, burned animals are likely to experience complications such as dehydration, lethargy, and depression.

 If animal suffering matters, then the increase in predation should concern us.
 The suffering of wild animals does not seem to be relevantly different from that of domestic animals.
 From the animal’s point of view, the experience of being injured by a sharp wood stick in nature or by a steel knife wielded by a human is equally painful and stressful.
 A wounded animal suffers, no matter who or what causes that suffering.
 Arguably, wounding in the wild causes more suffering because of infection and associated complications.
 If we think that humans have a moral obligation to reduce animal suffering this should include all animals, domesticated and wild.

-Humans often intervene in the wild to treat injured or sick animals.18 Nevertheless, intervention is justifiable only if one of the following conditions is met:
+Humans often intervene in the wild to treat injured or sick animals.20 Nevertheless, intervention is justifiable only if one of the following conditions is met: